Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Introduction

 \section{Introduction}

 Imagine yourself at a cocktail party, listening to a conversation between two people.
 Amidst their conversation, a soft guitar melody gracefully wafts through the air, however woefully accompanied by the annoying noises of passing cars outside.
-While you might find their conversation intriguing, one of the speakers talks too loudly, making it difficult to hear the other person clearly.
-Moreover, the persistent outdoor traffic adds an extra layer of distraction.
-At this moment, you open the smart sound editor and type \textit{``Hey.
+At this moment, you open the smart sound remixer and type \textit{``Hey.
 Can you reduce the volume of the excited male speaker and remove the background traffic noise completely?"} Instantly, you find it much easier to follow their conversation, and the soothing music remains hovering in the air.

-The abovementioned scenario where people want to focus on specific sounds among multiple concurrent ones is known as the cocktail party problem \cite{cherry1953some, haykin2005cocktail, mcdermott2009cocktail}.
-Numerous studies have been conducted for enhancing the hearing experience in multi-sound environments.
-Traditional hearing aids \cite{kates2008digital, clark2014technology, launer2016hearing} can amplify or suppress a wide spectrum of sounds within a mix, but they fall short in targeting specific sound sources.
-Some recent models can extract a target sound source based on neural auditory attention signals \cite{van2016eeg, han2019speaker} or sound word labels \cite{kilgour2022text, liu22w_interspeech, semantic_hearing}.
-However, these models concentrate on isolating a single source and lack the versatility to modify multiple sound sources.
-Additionally, most of these models do not provide a user-friendly interface for specifying the target.
-Therefore, we need a solution that allows for soundscape modification by easily specifying arbitrary sound components we would like to edit.
+The scenario where people want to focus on specific sounds among multiple concurrent ones is known as the cocktail party problem \cite{cherry1953some, haykin2005cocktail, mcdermott2009cocktail}.
+Traditional methods for enhancing the hearing experience in multi-sound environments\cite{kates2008digital, clark2014technology, launer2016hearing} usually amplify or suppress a wide spectrum of sounds within a mix, but they fall short in targeting specific sound sources.
+Some recent models can extract a target sound source conditioned on neural auditory attention signals \cite{van2016eeg, han2019speaker} or sound word labels \cite{kilgour2022text, liu22w_interspeech, semantic_hearing}.
+However, these models concentrate on isolating a single source and lack the versatility to control multiple sound sources.
+Moreover, most of these models do not provide an interface that allows users to easily modify the soundscape based on textual instructions.